GoogleContainerTools/skaffold/docs/content/en/docs/design/config.md

 weight: 40
 ---

-This page discusses the Skaffold pipeline config (`skaffold.yaml`) on a high level.

 You can configure Skaffold with the Skaffold configuration file, `skaffold.yaml`.
 The configuration file should be placed in the root of your project directory; when you run the `skaffold` command, Skaffold will try to